unworld11/MIlan/README.md

 - **Messaging**: Users can communicate with their team members and suppliers within the app via a built-in messaging feature.

-- **Profiles**: Users can create and manage their profiles, view their past requests, and track their progress.
+- **Profiles**: Users can create and manage their profiles, view their past requests.

 ## Getting Started

 Go to the latest release
 Download APK
 issue:
-android gives you a warning
+- android gives you a warning
-click on more details and install anyway then don't send. now you can run it easily.
+- click on more details and install anyway
+- then don't send.
+- now you can run it easily.